Separating Tares from Wheat: Making an Anabaptist Minority in Early Modern Switzerland

 This project illuminates the social, cultural, and political features of Anabaptist-Reformed encounters in Zurich’s rural hinterlands.
 It shows how social practices of toleration among villagers mitigated official efforts to marginalize dissenters.
 It sets these practices against processes of boundary-setting and -crossing, which sought to heighten the visibility of Anabaptist nonconformity.
 I understand patterns of conflict focused on social manifestations of Anabaptist religious culture–illicit mobility, the narration of conversion, rough speech, and clandestine marriage–as attempts to redraw and reinforce limits of acceptable belief and behaviour.
 This official project of minoritization–a process of distinguishing and subordinating Anabaptists within Reformed society–did not achieve full realization until the group’s eradication in Zurich’s territory.

-The effect of this analysis is to historicize Anabaptist separation.
+The effect of this analysis is to further historicize Anabaptist separation.
 In examining the experience of a religious minority surviving under conditions of repression for more than a century, this study expands appreciation of dynamics of coexistence in early modern Europe.
 It offers historical perspective on escalating tensions and violence that mark majority-minority interactions in our own time.

 Anabaptist Archival Cultures and Practices